Sonic3Modder/SaferAmongUs-Buildable/README.md

 * Minimum lobby size enforced at 7 players (max 15)
 * 4–6 player lobbies, which are frequently abused and significantly harder to moderate, are no longer creatable

+This demonstrates how safety constraints can coexist with normal gameplay configuration.

 ---

 ## Architecture Overview